EXPLORE OUR HOME RECIPES

 Place the filter into the pour over cone

-Set the pour over cone into the carafe.
-Thoroughly wet the filter with hot water and discard the water after use.
+Thoroughly wet the filter with hot water and discard after use.

 Add fine ground coffee

-Use 4 tbsp (20 g) of ground coffee per cup (180 ml, 6 fl oz).
+Use 2 tbsp (10 g) of coffee grounds for every cup (180 ml, 6 fl oz) of water.
 Even out the grounds and set the scale to zero.

 Grind size is everything.
 Too coarse and the water will move through the brew bed too quickly; too fine and the coffee will brew too slowly, producing a bitter flavour.

-Stop pouring once all the grounds are saturated.
+Stop pouring when all the grounds are saturated.

 Let the coffee bloom